 Angèle Dubeau, O.C., C.Q., O.M., C.A.L.Q., DFA

-One of the most prominent violin virtuosos of her generation, Angèle Dubeau has been leading an exceptional career for over 40 years in the great concert halls of the world.
-While her virtuosity and musicality have seduced critics, the public has adopted Angèle Dubeau for her captivating music, her uncommon gift as a communicator, her generosity and her outstanding ability to connect with her audience.
+One of the most prominent violin virtuosos of her generation, Angèle Dubeau has led an exceptional career for over 40 years in the great concert halls of the world.
+While her virtuosity and musicality have seduced critics, concertgoers love Angèle Dubeau for her captivating music, her uncommon gift as a communicator, her generosity, and her outstanding ability to connect with her audience.
 She has garnered many awards over the years, and she is one of the rare classical violinists in the world to have been awarded gold records.
-She has sold over 600,000 albums in her career and the works from the violinist’s discography have been streamed over 36 million times across more than 100 countries.
+She has sold over 600,000 albums in her career, and the works from her discography have been streamed almost 58 million times in more than 100 countries.

-Angèle Dubeau’s musical trajectory remains unequalled.
-At the Conservatoire de Musique de Montréal, she obtained a Premier Prix in violin at age 15, studying with Raymond Dessaints (Master’s Degree in Music), and a Premier Prix in Chamber Music at age 16.
+Angèle Dubeau’s musical career remains unequalled.
+At the Conservatoire de Musique de Montréal, she earned a Premier Prix in violin at age 15, studying with Raymond Dessaints (Master’s Degree in Music), and a Premier Prix in chamber music at age 16.
 She then moved to New York to work with Dorothy DeLay at the prestigious Juilliard School of Music and, from 1981 to 1984, she studied in Romania with the eminent pedagogue Stefan Gheorghiu.
 She has won several national and international competitions.